mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Super Gadgeteering:** Virtually any power can become an ability that you have thanks to a gadget you have created.
 You might have jetpack-powered Flight, a device which lets you Phase through walls, or a ray to create energy Shields.
 Even though these powers come from devices, the devices only work because of your superhuman craft, so they can be affected as standard powers can by Power Amplification, Power Nullification, and other means.

-**Technology:** Your mechanical aptitude is superior, but it’s not quite superhuman.
-Likewise, the devices you create aren’t super-gadgets, just bleeding-edge pieces of tech.
+**Technology:** Your mechanical aptitude is superior, but it's not quite superhuman.
+Likewise, the devices you create aren't super-gadgets, just bleeding-edge pieces of tech.

 ### Drawbacks

 - You learned to build things out of sheer necessity, not because you like it.
 It turns out, despite your skills, [Machinery Tends to Fail Around You].
-- If not for your gadgeteering, you wouldn’t be here today.
+- If not for your gadgeteering, you wouldn't be here today.
 After a horrible accident some time ago, you are [Kept Alive by Your Own Devices].

 ### Collateral Damage Effects

 **Highly Experimental Device:** Once per scene, if someone is taken out (including you), you can pull a highly experimental device out of your pocket, prepared for just such an occasion.
-Not only does your device completely negate all the stress which would have caused the target to be taken out, it also clears your target’s highest consequence.
+Not only does your device completely negate all the stress which would have caused the target to be taken out, it also clears your target's highest consequence.
 After that, your device explodes, misfires, goes rogue, or otherwise renders itself inoperable while dishing out some collateral damage.

-**Handmade Off Button:** You’ve got a very useful little remote control in your pocket, which you can use to just shut off one or more devices in the scene—anything as technologically advanced as a flashlight is a viable target.
-You can choose what to target, but your control isn’t perfect.
+**Handmade Off Button:** You've got a very useful little remote control in your pocket, which you can use to just shut off one or more devices in the scene—anything as technologically advanced as a flashlight is a viable target.
+You can choose what to target, but your control isn't perfect.
 Also, sometimes you “shut things off” by making them explode.
-You’re trying to work that bug out.
+You're trying to work that bug out.

 Harm

 You have a deadly touch.
-You don’t have to hit people to hurt them; just brushing up against them can be fatal.
+You don't have to hit people to hurt them; just brushing up against them can be fatal.

 **Basic Harm:** By maintaining skin-to-skin contact with another person for a moment, you deal them 2 physical stress.
 Additionally, when you attack a target using your bare hands, add 2 physical stress to result.